-

 Is that the time already?

 ORIGINALLY POSTED 12th January 2009 12,933 views on developerworks It seems a common thread in technology blogs to post some predictions for the coming year.
-However, as I’m not an analyst and don’t profess to understand the entire storage industry, I thought I’d keep to a brief history of 2008 as I saw it – [Read More]
+However, as I’m not an analyst and don’t profess to understand the entire storage industry, I thought I’d keep to a brief history of 2008 as I saw it – obviously with an IBM and SVC slant on things.
+This isn’t just a vendor marketing affair however, and you’ll notice a few things missing, but where are we as I see it today.
+Caught in a Vapor-trail I see a lot of folks off in… [Read More]

 SVC: How it works – Part4 Software & Hardware Upgrades in place